texora/GeekU/src/shared/util/Log.md

 By default, Log is a thin layer on top of console.log(), but is configurable (???
 TODO).

-Log is an isomorphic JavaScript utility, which means it will operate BOTH in browser/node environments.
+Log is an isomorphic JavaScript utility, as it will operate BOTH in browser/node environments.